Tenkei/Calendor/README.md

 <img src="artworks/seasons_1st_spring.png" width="24%" /> <img src="artworks/seasons_2nd_summer.png" width="24%" /> <img src="artworks/seasons_3rd_fall.png" width="24%" /> <img src="artworks/seasons_4th_winter.png" width="24%" />

-Calendor is a simple material calendar designed with functionality and easy of use in mind.
+Calendor is a simple material calendar designed with functionality and ease of use in mind.
 All national and religious holidays are marked accurately for the current year, and will be updated for the following years.
 **[Install on Google Play](https://play.google.com/store/apps/details?id=com.github.tenkei.calendor)**